• Skip to primary navigation

 If I had a crystal ball & I had known what was about to happen in the world, I doubt I would have made the same decision to add those few extra days to the trip.
 But I had no way of knowing that in early 2020 a novel coronavirus was spreading around the world, & that virus would change the way we travel and live.

 As happened to many people during this time, our work life & financial situation changed.
-Chris and I were both deemed essential employees, so were fortunate enough to keep our jobs, but the hours were greatly reduced in an attempt to social distance.
+I was deemed an essential employee, so I was fortunate enough to keep my job during the pandemic, but the hours were greatly reduced in an attempt to social distance.
 With that change came a reduction in pay.

-At first, I thought we were going to have to cancel the trip to Tanzania.
-We sat down and look a hard look at our finances.
-We looked for ways to cut expenses to compensate for the reduction in pay.
+At first, I thought I was going to have to cancel the trip to Tanzania.
+I sat down and took a hard look at my finances.
+I looked for ways to cut expenses to compensate for the reduction in pay.
 It didn’t leave much left for saving for a big trip.
 I wasn’t very optimistic, and I was really bummed out.
 Plus, I didn’t even know if travel would be allowed.
-So many people (ourselves included) had to cancel travel plans.
+So many people (myself included) had to cancel multiple travel plans.

 In fact, it was having to cancel other trips that allowed me to set some money aside in case Tanzania opened for tourism by July 2021.
-Then we got creative to further reduce expenses.
-We took advantage of lower interest rates by refinancing our mortgage, RV, and student loans.
-We also sold a few things & further cut back on our spending.
-What we were spending we put on credit cards to earn travel points while being extra careful to make sure we didn’t spend more than we could afford to pay off each month.
-Slowly, but surely we began to save up some money for the Tanzania trip.
+Then I got creative to further reduce expenses.
+I took advantage of lower interest rates by refinancing my mortgage, RV, and student loans.
+I also sold a few things & further cut back on spending.
+What I was spending I put on credit cards to earn travel points while being extra careful to make sure I didn’t spend more than I could afford to pay off each month.
+Slowly, but surely I began to save up some money for the Tanzania trip.

 Booked International Flights: Departure